djalbat/the-occam-user-manual/understanding-grammars.md

 Variable n:ℕ
 ```

-It should be clear that we are declaring a variable named `n` to be of natrual number type, represented by the double-struck `ℕ` character.
+Here we are declaring a variable named `n` to be of natrual number type, represented by the double-struck `ℕ` character.
 Now look at the parse tree.
 This is what Occam sees or, more importantly, what the verifier would see.